Professor Mark Addis

 Proposals for research in the areas of aesthetics, environmental philosophy, epistemology (especially applied), history of analytic philosophy (particularly Wittgenstein), jurisprudence, philosophy of education, philosophy of language, philosophy of mind, and political philosophy are welcome.
 Students may also consider an interdisciplinary doctorate where the main research is conducted in another subject but there is a significant philosophical element.

-Philosophy of mind, Wittgenstein and related areas, and (to a lesser extent) philosophy of mathematics.
+Wittgenstein and related areas, Philosophy of mind, Philosophy of Science, and (to a lesser extent) philosophy of mathematics.

 Wittgenstein: A Guide for the Perplexed, Continuum, 2006